*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 They wanted to.

-There had been an enormous amount of destruction by comets and things hitting the earth and destruction before ten thousand years ago over that time.
+It was there had been an enormous amount of destruction by comets and things hitting the earth and destruction before 10,000 years ago over that time.

 And they built these things to be able to watch the sky and kind of time the things to be aware of what was probably going to hit the earth.